 Privacy Policy

-• We don't store user searches
+We don't store your users' searches

 Unlike Google, we don't track your users across the web.
 This means your users won't see any ads following them around the web as a result of any data they've requested from Search Expander.